borumlab/response/README.md

     ## Enter here: yes

-If you were to type no here, we would skip this step and move on to the calculation of seizure response.
+If you were to type no here, we would skip this step and move on to the calculation of seizure score.
 If you typed yes, you will be asked where you would like to save the file.

     ## [1] "Input the directory that you wish to save this patient's SEIZURE_LOAD file in"